Information Technology, Management and Organisational Change (ITMOC) MRes

-The MRes (Masters in Research) in ITMOC is a one-year full-time Masters degree, similar in coverage to the MSc ITMOC, but with an additional research training component.
+The MRes (Masters in Research) in ITMOC is a one-year full-time Masters degree, similar in coverage to the ITMOC MSc, but with an additional research training component.

 It is specifically designed for intellectually ambitious graduates who want to become academic researchers or consultants, and to prepare themselves for PhD study in the area of management, organisation and information technology.